 - Subverted in this Dilbert strip.
 Of course, this is Dilbert, and he (and the rest of the cast) tend to mess with the Pointy-Haired Boss's head like this a lot.

 - Quoted by Brainy near the end of The Smurfs story "King Smurf" when he and his fellow Smurfs decide to help King Smurf clean and fix up the village.

 - Invoked in Enemy Mine, when the alien Jerry teaches Davidge about the religious beliefs of his people.
-When Davidge points out that the same thing is said in the Bible, the alien isn't suprised at all, since "truth is truth".
+When Davidge points out that he's heard that one before, the alien isn't surprised at all, as "truth is truth".

-- The Gospel Of The Flying Spaghetti Monster: The spirit of the rule is played straight, while the literal wording of the biblical version os played with in the 8:th commandment.
+- The Gospel of the Flying Spaghetti Monster: The spirit of the rule is played straight, while the literal wording of the biblical version is played with in the 8:th commandment.
 FSM really prefers if we don't do stuff to others that we would like them to do to us but they don't want us to do to them.
 Oh, and that goes especially for rough sex.